minstar21/CaRot/README.md

 - **Examined the effect of modifying the optimal hyperparameters (OC and SD)** as presented in Table 4, and evaluated how these changes impact final performance.
 - **Evaluated model performance under different batch sizes** to analyze robustness to training configuration changes.

+All experiment outputs, including logs, metrics, and per-setting results, are stored in the expt_logs directory.

 ---

 ## Getting Started (Installation)